 - Think about changing to a different contact lens design.
 Corrective lens technologies are constantly evolving.
 The newest designs and materials maximize comfort.
 If you haven’t upgraded your contact lenses in a while, now might be the time!

 - Consider wearing blue light protection.
 Blue light blocking corrective or non-corrective lenses can help keep your eyes comfortable, and even reduce the effects of digital eye strain.
 While blue light blocking glasses are very common, many corrective contact lenses offer blue light protection as well.
 Talk to your optometrist to find the best solution for your lifestyle and vision.

 - Take breaks.
 Periodic breaks away from a computer screen can help relieve digital eyestrain, just so long as you’re not taking a break from your computer to go look at your smartphone!
 A good rule of thumb is to take a break every 20 minutes to look add an object 20 feet away for 20 seconds.

 - Schedule regular eye exams.
 Your eye care professional can provide you with tips, techniques, and tools that can help alleviate digital eye strain.
 Most importantly, he or she can rule out other, potentially serious, eye conditions.

 OptiExpress offers an exhaustive assortment of eye care services, designer eyewear, and corrective lens options.
 If you are experiencing digital eye strain, please visit one of our South Florida eye care centers for a comprehensive examination.

-OptiExpress founder Dr. J. Michael Witherington has been one of Ft.
-Myers’s leading eye care specialists for more than two decades.
-To schedule an eye exam at our Ft.
+OptiExpress founder Dr. J. Michael Witherington is considered one of Ft.
+Myers’s most accomplished and trusted optometry specialists, having practiced in South Florida for more than twenty years.
+To schedule a contact lens fitting or an eye exam at our Ft.
 Myers or Cape Coral location, please visit our contact page.